Alicepinch/everything-vegan/README.md

 ## Design

-Veganism is sometimes considered to be boring so for the overall design of this project I wanted it to be modern with a fun feel throughout for the user.
+Veganism can sometimes be associated with being boring.
+Therefore, for the overall design of this project I wanted it to be modern but with a fun feel throughout for the user.

 <details><summary>Typography</summary>
 <p>